muratk5n/thirdwave/en/README.md

 Literally ran that code while writing this post.
 So right now 25 mil ratings, for 58K movies, by anonymous 280K users are in notebook's memory.
 This is not a drill.
-We have ample computing capabilities..
+We have some fine computing capabilities compared to even few decades ago..

 ---